Buggaboo/BackbaseTest/README.md

 ## Backbase technical test

-I was asked to do a test.

-Summary: create an android app to search the (long, lat)-locations of places.
+Summary: create an android app to filter on a list of locations, then show the selected location on the map.

 ## Approach

-1. Setup the project
+* Setup the project
-2. Parse the data with org.json or regexp (see what's faster)
+* Parse the data with org.json or regexp (see what's faster)
-3. Normalize the data for ascii
-4. Unit test the data input conversion first
-5. Unit test the trie build, and trie search
+* Write as many tests for small methods asap
+* Then gradually increase coverage, as more components starts to work

+## Algorithms / Datastructures / Optimizations used

+* Applied what I learned at the uni, a looooooooooooong time ago, I used a trie
-6. Dispatch heavy lifting with worker thread (i.e. Handler and Runnable)
+* Dispatched heavy lifting with worker thread, so the app loads quickly
-7. Make the app responsive by using Observables and use a lightweight MVVM architecture.

-## Bonus

-* Incremental loading the complete list with bound checking in the RecyclerView
-* Unit test the user-interface with espresso
+* Applied MVVM (observer actually), because I thought LiveData or RxAndroid would be overkill